Agnogh/pirate-resort/README.md

 ![Reward Centre page](assets/images/Pirate%20Resort%20-%20Reward%20Centre%20-%20New.jpg)

 **5. Gallery**
 *last page in the row* contains only pictures of our place and the food we prepare.
 No text, nothing to distract visitor at all.
-Small gaps left between pictures for stylistic purposes.
+Small gaps are left between pictures for stylistic purposes.
 A picture tells 1000 words, so this page is all about visual interpretation.

 *Gallery*
 ![Gallery Page](assets/images/Gallery%20-%20Small%20-%20New.jpg)